dnmfarrell/perltricks-static/README.md

 Otherwise just use a code block (fenced or indented style) and it will be displayed in monospace on a dark background.
 This is used for showing data and terminal commands.

-The other thing to know is article headers are size `h3`.
+The other thing to know is article subheadings are size `h3`.
 So use the following construct

     ### Subtitle goes here

+The article metadata like author, title and date are contained in the front matter and not needed in the article markdown body.

 See the `content/article` directory for more complete examples of our articles.

 &copy; PerlTricks.com